NCBI-Hackathons/SRA_Tinder/README.md

 # SRA_Tinder
 ![logo](/docs/logo.png)

-Get a constant stream of high quality reads from the SRA that matches you!
+Get a constant stream of high quality reads from the SRA matched just for you!
-A package to onboard data from disparate datasets into common pipelines without file transfer

 ## Installation
 Installation is a three step process: